Skip to Content

 I would like to hire an employee whose residence permit has been granted on the basis of another job.
 Can he start working for us on the same residence permit?

-He can do so if the new job is in the same professional field or consists of similar tasks as those that the employee’s residence permit that has been granted on the basis of work allows him to perform.
+He can do so if the new job is in the same field of employment or consists of similar tasks as those that the employee’s residence permit that has been granted on the basis of work allows him to perform.
 In such a case, he does not need to apply for a new residence permit.

 If the employee has been granted a residence permit for the employee in the service of a specific employer, the permit applies only to the employment in the specified employer's service.
 In this case, the employee must apply for and be granted a new residence permit for an employee before he or she can start a new job at your service.